 - Join our Collective Advisory Group and help manage the archive.
 For more information, contact us: email@example.com

-Kathy Carbone is a Postdoctoral Scholar and Lecturer in the Department of Information Studies at the University of California, Los Angeles (UCLA).
+Kathy Carbone (Project Director, Archivist, Founding Member) is a Postdoctoral Scholar and Lecturer in the Department of Information Studies at the University of California, Los Angeles (UCLA).
 Before joining UCLA, she was the Institute Archivist and Performing Arts Librarian for over a decade at the California Institute of the Arts (CalArts) and a modern dancer and choreographer for more than 20 years.
 Carbone holds a Ph.D. in Information Studies from UCLA, an MLIS from Kent State University, and an MA in Dance and Music and a BFA in Dance from Ohio University.
-Carbone’s research focuses on contemporary art practices with archives; documenting and archiving performance; human rights, social justice, and archives; art and forced migration; and, digital community archives.
+Carbone’s interests broadly focus on intersections between archives, contemporary art, and activism, with particular emphasis on documenting and preserving art practice driven by human rights and social justice agendas and using archives as strategies and tools for expressive resistance and community building.

-Pinar Öğrenci: artist and writer (Istanbul and Berlin)
+Pinar Öğrenci: (Founding Member) artist and writer (Istanbul and Berlin)

-Habibah (Biba) Sheikh: theater artist, curator, and activist (Detroit)
+Habibah (Biba) Sheikh: (Founding Member) theater artist, curator, and activist (Detroit)

 Nick Schwieterman: PhD student in information studies (Los Angeles)